Gunmen kill head of Dubai-owned P&O Ports' operation in Somalia's Puntland

 “We are behind the operation ... we had warned him but he turned deaf ear.
 He was illegally in Somalia,” said spokesman for Al Shabaab’s military operations, Abdiasis Abu Musab.

+P&O Ports in Dubai did not immediately respond to a request for comment.

-Reporting by Abdi Sheikh, Feisal Omar and Abdiqani Hassan Mahamud; Writing by Elias Biryabarema; Editing by Raissa Kasolowsky
+Reporting by Abdi Sheikh, Feisal Omar and Abdiqani Hassan Mahamud; Additional reporting by Alexander Cornwell in Dubai; Writing by Elias Biryabarema; Editing by Raissa Kasolowsky